2022 Tennessee Senate election: District 9

+District 9 is located to the northeast of Knoxville, and stretches to areas outside of the Tri-Cities region.
+It includes parts of the Morristown Metropolitan Area.
+It covers Sevier, Greene, Hamblen, Cocke, and Unicoi counties.
+Some notable cities in the district include Morristown, Newport, Gatlinburg, and Greeneville.

 Incumbent Republican Steve Southerland was redistricted from the 1st district to the 9th district, where he won unopposed with 100% of the vote.
 He ran for re-election and won.